Junior Firefighter Membership Program

 Minors 16 and 17 Years of Age ARE permitted to:

-- Ride as a passenger in the cab of a fire truck or in a rescue vehicle.
-The Junior FF shall be seated with his/her seat belt securely fastened;
+- Ride as a passenger in the cab of a fire truck or a rescue vehicle.
+The Junior FF shall be seated with their seat belt securely fastened;

 - Attend and take part in supervised training.

 - Participate in department functions within the rehabilitation area of an emergency scene.
 This could include setting up the engine or light truck, assisting in water supply efforts, handling wood and other technical rescue materials, and other support functions which do not expose the Junior member to hazardous areas or atmospheres.